 While the drivers were unhappy with that part of the proposal, Alarcon says he knew that the company was never going to lift it.
 “The Southern California local went on strike for six weeks over the same issue and the company didn’t budge.”
 Alarcon adds that the negotiating committee included four rank and file members who “pushed strong and hard to make as many improvements as possible to the driver compensation package, including safety nets.”

 That change aside, the committee was successful in racking up big gains to the pension and medical plans.
 “We went from a company medical plan to Teamsters National Trust, which is huge.
-We also got significant raises for the sales group who will see a $2.75 wage increase immediately and $1.10 in 10 months, bringing them up to where they should be.
-By passing the contract, all members received a $1,500 signing bonus.”
+We also got significant raises for the sales group, bringing them up to where they should be.
+By ratifying the contract, all members received a $1,500 signing bonus.”

 Alarcon had a lot of thanks to spread around.
 First was to the bargaining committee: Patrick Christy and Sujit Singh, both drivers; Rich Weinberger, Sales; and Tim Griego, Warehouse.
 He also wanted to acknowledge the help and advice he got from Local 853 President Dennis Hart, Secretary-Treasurer Rome Aloise, and IBT Beverage Conference Chair Greg Nowak, who used his relationship with AB nationally and lent the support of the Conference to help finalize the contract.